VladimirKalachikhin/Galadriel-map/README.md

 3. Positioning via gpsd and display current (writing now) track file in gpx format:
  ![Positioning](screenshots/s2.png)

-4. Display routes and POIs files in gpx and kml format:
+4. Display routes and POIs files in gpx, kml and csv format:
  ![Display routes and POIs](screenshots/s5.png)

 5. Creating a route localy and save it to server in gpx format: